BinomialLLC/basis_universal/README.md

 Level 0 is fast, but this level disables several backend optimizations so it will generate larger files.
 It will also be quite brittle on complex textures or artificial textures.

-Note that -level 2 is equivalent to the initial release's default, and -level 4 is equivalent to the initial release's "-slower" option.
+Note that -comp_level 2 is equivalent to the initial release's default, and -comp_level 4 is equivalent to the initial release's "-slower" option.
 Also, -slower is now equivalent to level 2 (not 4).

 ### More detailed examples